bacionejs/byte-armada/README.md

 [![Demo – Click to Play](README.jpg)](https://bacionejs.github.io/byte-armada/)

-# 📜 **Byte Armada Instructions**

-**Byte Armada** is a real-time strategy space shooter.
+**byte-armada** is a real-time-tactics 😾 fight

 ---

-Two modes:
-- 🤖 Single Player
+- 😾🤖 Single Player - click intro
-- 🧍 Player versus Player (1v1)

-For 1v1, just long-press the intro screen and scan each other's phone 📱, but it only works with Android Chrome on the same wifi.
+- 😾😾 Multi  Player - long-press intro and scan each other's 📱 (Android Chrome on same wifi)

 ---

-🥅 Objective: get a ship to the other side.
+🥅 Objective: get a 😾 to the other side.

 ---

+🎮 Controls

-🚀 To create a ship, **click two** of the five zones:
+To create a 😾, click 🚨**TWO**🚨 of the five zones:

-- Your **first click** determines the ship’s horizontal **position** and **speed**
+- Your **first click** determines the 😾 horizontal **position** and **speed**
-- Your **second click** determines the **range**
+- Your **second click** determines the 🔫 **range**
-- For example, to create a fast ship in the lower-right, click upper-right.
+- For example, to create a fast 😾 in the lower-right, click upper-right

-> With 5 zones for 🎚️ speed and 🎚️ range, there are **25 possible ship configurations**.
+> With 5 zones for 🎚️ speed and 🎚️ range, there are **25 possible 😾 configurations**

-🛡 Ships with **higher speed have less HP**,
+😾 **higher speed = less health**
-🔫 Lasers with **longer range are weaker**.
+🔫 **higher range = less damage**

 ---

-# 📘 Post-Mortem
+# 📚 Post-Mortem

 ---

-## 🎮 Gameplay Design

-**Byte Armada** is a real-time strategy space shooter.

-My inspiration for the game is the classic *Age of Empires*, where you have to manage resources and choose different unit types.

-I wanted to distill down to the essence of the genre — the balancing act between agility and strength, hit power and firepower — and make it with a simple interface.

-Actually, it is a real-time tactics (RTT) game, not RTS, but few are familiar with that term.
-Unlike RTS, RTT doesn't include base building.

-You're limited to *five units at a time*.
-Whereas the enemy has no limit and spawns faster each level.

-To increase user interest, levels can be skipped.

-To reduce UI clutter, instead of ugly health bars over each unit, ship size indicates HP and TTS tells status.

-To reduce interactions, there is no route swiping, and position/speed are combined in the first click - unorthodox and non-intuitive, but it does help in a fast-paced game.

-Instead of choosing distinct units with various abilities, there are *two traits*, which, when combined with *five magnitudes*, provide *25 combinations*, with inverse relationships.
-I was hoping that complex strategies *might* emerge from a simple interface. **But in the end, nothing tactically interesting emerged, in fact, PvP is a constant stalemate**.

----

-## 🎨 Art

-I created [Vector Bay](//github.com/bacionejs/vectorbay) for building symmetrical ships.

----

-## 📷 Barcode Handshake
+# 📷 Barcode Handshake

-I wanted the option to have 1v1 and spent an incredible amount of time figuring out ways to do the **communication handshake between two phones without requiring a server**.
+I wanted the option to have multiplayer and spent an incredible amount of time figuring out ways to do the **communication handshake between two phones without requiring a server**.

-At one point, I used Messenger for the handshake and supported remote 1v1 via STUN, but it was cumbersome and non-compliant.
+At one point, I used Messenger for the handshake and supported remote multiplayer via STUN, but it was cumbersome and non-compliant.

 I settled on **barcodes** because it's the only handshake strategy that fits within the JS13K rules — although it **only works on Android Chrome**.